 Why do I have eczema on my hands?
 When I was younger I hated having eczema on my hands and I would ask my mum “why do I have eczema on my hands” I’m sure if you have Eczema you have said the same thing or thought it at some point in your life or heard your child say it.
 Right?

 My own son used to say this all the time ” Dad, why do I have eczema on my hands” and we would spend hours trying to convince him he wasn’t alone and other people had Eczema and some worse than himself.
-It was really hard to watch his self-esteem drop and we spent as much time caring for his mental well-being as we did caring for his Eczema.
+It was really hard to watch his self-esteem drop and we spent as much time caring for his mental well-being as we did care for his Eczema.

 Atopic Dermatitis, which is chronic and inherited is the most common kind in children.
 About 90% of cases occur before the child is age 5, and symptoms tend to ease as the child gets older.
 Adults tend to have CONTACT DERMATITIS, which is inflammation that occurs when skin comes in contact with irrupting substances such as soap, washing powder, or other chemicals.